Young Royals: Development and casting

 In July 2020, an untitled coming-of-age series created by Lisa Ambjörn, Lars Beckung and Camilla Holter was announced, with Rojda Sekersöz set to direct.

 In January 2021, long before the announcement of the series' release date, Edvin Ryding, Pernilla August, Malte Gårdinger, Frida Argento, Nikita Uggla and Omar Rudberg were announced to have been cast in the starring roles while Nathalie Varli, Felicia Truedsson, Mimmi Cyon, Ingela Olsson, Rennie Mirro, Livia Millhagen and David Lenneman were announced to have been cast in recurring roles.
 Ryding was cast as Prince Wilhelm and Pernilla August was cast to play his mother, Queen Kristina of Sweden.
 It was later announced that Rudberg would play Simon, Prince Wilhelm's love interest.
+Ryding and Rudberg also re-recorded their lines for the English dub version.

+On 22 September 2021, the series was renewed for a second season.

+In December 2022, the series was renewed for a third and final season.